Psychological Evaluations

 SPARK for Autism, a genetic study of autism with the participation of medical schools and autism research centers across the U.S., is looking for individuals and family members to participate in their study.

+Reading and written language disorders can make school and everyday activities very challenging for students.
 Find out how to identify and address reading issues in your child.

 A helpful explainer about learning disabilities, such as dyslexia, dysgraphia, and dyscalculia.
 The IEP (Individualized Education Program) process as well as the parts of the Individuals with Disabilities Education Act (IDEA) are also briefly reviewed.